 Exhibits include photographs and maps, displays, a model railroad layout, four pieces of rolling stock and a gift shop for your convenience.
 The depot was built in 1900 and was the home of the North Carolina Division of Seaboard Air Line Railway.
 A prime example of Victorian architecture, it is one of the most photographed stations in the eastern United States and is representative of great American railroad stations of that era.
 Admission is free.

 Southern Railway's Historic Spencer Shops, located at the North Carolina Transportation Museum, includes a 25-minute train ride, which offers a narrated tour of the 57-acre site, and is pulled by an antique diesel engine.
 Trains generally run daily from Memorial Day through Labor Day on weekends and for scheduled groups the rest of the year.
 Become a student engineer and take an engine cab ride.
 Diesel cab rides available on first come first served basis are only $10 for this is a very popular experience.
 Built in 1924, the 37-bay Robert (Bob) Julian Roundhouse is the largest roundhouse operating today.
 The museum's collections include an impressive array of antique automobiles, ranging from a 1901 White Steam Stanhope to a 1978 Plymouth N.C.
 Highway Patrol car.
-Norfolk & Western 4-8-4 #611 is currently undergoing restoration at the museum's machine shop.
+Restoration of Norfolk & Western 4-8-4 #611 was completed in 2015 at the museum's machine shop.

 The Wilmington Railroad Museum is housed in an authentic 1883 railroad freight warehouse.
 An eclectic collection of displays which you and your children will find fun and educational.
 There is a Thomas the Tank Train children's play area, operating HO and O scale trains, and a real life-size caboose and the 4-6-0 ACL steam engine #250.
 In 1840 the Wilmington & Weldon Railroad was completed and became the longest continuous rail line in the world at 161 miles long.
 Directions